bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module2-consuming-data-from-an-api/README.md

   takes a long time (and may even be rate limited) - organize your code in functions so these tasks can be performed "offline" (without loading the full Flask application)
-- Try using some of the other embeddings Basilica can return (images, general text) - you can just experiment with it, or see if you can figure out a way to incorporate it into the application (e.g. Tweeted photos, etc.)
+- Try using some of the other information form the Twitter API and maybe figure out what information from the API might be fun to play with and store in our database.